Claudiuivan1/IoT-Project/README.md

 # MQTT IoT Service

-This repository contains all the scripts and files to build up an IoT service based on AWS, Mosquitto MQTT broker, Paho libraries and MySQL DB.
+This repository contains all the scripts and files to build up an IoT service based on AWS, Mosquitto MQTT broker, Paho libraries and MySQL DB and some different types of sensors (Python local, RIOT based local, RIOT based using LoRa and TTN).
 The system consists in a sensor emulator, a cloud based broker, an intermediate MQTT client for DB and a website showing data.
-The code is written using Python, SQL, HTML, Javascript and PHP.
+The code is written using Python, C, SQL, HTML, Javascript and PHP.

 ## Getting Started